 I love to walk and I am inspired by art, so being able to combine the two is pure delight.
 Some programs I’m particularly interested in and lead walks through include the following:

 The Bushwick Collective is a living breathing art collective in Bushwick, Brooklyn, conceived and created by Bushwick native, Joe Ficalora, with its first mural surfacing in 2011.
 His motivation to do so stemmed from his coming of age during an era where Bushwick was riddled by a high crime rate.
-When his parents passed, he wanted to revive the neighborhood by transforming it into an open-air gallery for everyone to enjoy, and to help him cope with his painful memories – and in the past ten years, world class artists have posted gorgeous pieces that have been a driver to the area’s resurgence.
+When his parents passed, he wanted to revive the neighborhood by transforming it into an open-air gallery for everyone to enjoy, and to help him cope with his painful memories – and in the past ten years, world class artists have posted gorgeous pieces that have to the area’s resurgence.

 Jersey City Mural Arts Program

 In 2013, the Office of the newly elected Mayor of Jersey City, Stephen Fulop, launched an initiative, funded by a Clean Committees grant that linked mural artists from around the globe with local property owners as part of a beautification program that reduces graffiti, engages local residents and transforms Jersey City into an outdoor art gallery.
 To date, 218 murals have been commissioned and posted throughout the city.

 The Audubon Mural Project is a public-art initiative of the National Audubon Society and Gitler & Gallery that launched in 2014 to draw attention to birds threatened by climate change.
 It started in the Harlem and Washington Heights neighborhoods of northern Manhattan, where pioneering bird artist John James Audubon once lived and is buried.
 To date, 131 bird species have been featured and more than 93 murals painted.

 LISA (Little Italy Street Art) Project in New York City